Tagirijus/fountain2pdf/README.md

-# Fountain parser and renderer
+# Fountain parser

 ## About

-This python script contains a fountain parser `fountain.py` and a renderer `fountain2pdf.py` , which converts .fountain files to .pdf files using the python library [Reportlab](https://pypi.python.org/pypi/reportlab).
+This python script contains a renderer `fountain2pdf.py` , which converts .fountain files to .pdf files using the python library [Reportlab](https://pypi.python.org/pypi/reportlab).

+## Install

+You need the `fountain` parser installed as a python3 library in the system.
+You can find it here: https://github.com/Tagirijus/fountain.

 ## Usage